kos-lang/kos/doc/modules.md

 indirectly via the base module, it cannot be referenced if it is imported directly into the current module.

-The argument is a class object which is returned by this class, no new object is created by it.
+Returns a copy of the `func` class object without copying any properties, not even the prototype.

-Throws an exception if the argument is not a class.
+Throws an exception if the `func` argument is not a class.

 The prototype of `class.prototype` is `function.prototype`.